AshwinHegde/DrIP/README.md

 	bash download_model.sh

 Now you are good to go.
+See instructions below to run inference.

+To exit (deactivate) the conda environment run

+	conda deactivate

 ### Inference
 Predictions from the command line are made using the `predict_cli.py` file.